ChanwooBrianKim/EPL-Ticket-Sales/README.md

 ### Utilities
 - **formatCurrency.ts**: Utility function to format numbers as currency (AUD).
+- **decodeToken.ts**: Utility function to decode JWT tokens for user authentication.

+### Migrations
+- **Migrations**: Database migration scripts to create tables for users, orders, and shopping cart items.

 ## 🌟 Future Enhancements
 - **🔒 User Authentication**: Adding secure login.
 - **📝 Order History**: Save and display past orders.
+- **🖼️ Product Images**: Display product images in the store and shopping cart.
 - **💻 UI Improvements**: Making the interface even more user-friendly.
 - **🗄️ Backend Integration**: Connect to a database for storing items and orders.